GM In-Depth

 -

-reports by Consumers Union (USA)
+reports by Consumers Union, campaign for GMO labels (USA)

-- http://www.consumersunion.org/pub/f/foodgenetically_engineered/index.html
+- https://www.consumerreports.org/search/?query=gmo&n=section:Food

 - Union of Concerned Scientists (USA) several important reports

-- http://www.ucsusa.org/food_and_agriculture/
+- https://www.ucsusa.org/food_and_agriculture

 -